Follow This Fall Garden Checklist to Get Your Yard Ready for Winter

 As the weather cools off, autumn lawn care is a combination of clean-up and encouraging new growth.
 It's also a good time to help your grass recover from being trampled during your backyard games of catch or maybe bocce ball this summer.
 Pave the way for lush, healthy grass next spring with these timely chores.

-Prepare Your Vegetable Garden for Next Year
+Refresh Your Vegetable Garden for Next Year

-Whether you have an elaborate victory garden or a small patch for raising edible plants, things will start to slow down in fall as you harvest the last of your tasty bounty.
+Whether you have an elaborate kitchen garden or a small patch for raising edible plants, things will start to slow down in fall as you harvest the last of your tasty bounty.
 Once a few frosts finally bring the growing season to an end, check off these vegetable garden chores to get ready for next season’s harvest.

 Care for Trees and Shrubs